araujoarthur/araujoarthur/README.md

 - 🌱 I’m always learning something new.

 - ❓ Ask me about Object Pascal, maybe.
 I might also be helpful with subjects like Reverse Engineering and Malware Development and Analysis!
+(I might not be helpful at all, but I'll be interested)

 </td><td valign="top" width="50%">